 8. Windshield Wipers

 Your obliques are an often neglected part of your six pack, but they help to define and lean-down your torso for a stronger and more impressive V-shaped upper body.
-While the windshield wiper workout is often done on the ground, do it from the Pullup & Dip bar or our multi-grip pull-up bar for increased resistance due to gravity, which in turn helps you to burn more fat and work your abs harder.
+While the windshield wiper workout is often done on the ground, do it from the Pullup & Dip bar or our wall mounted pull-up bar for increased resistance due to gravity, which in turn helps you to burn more fat and work your abs harder.

 Hang from the pull-up bar, then raise your toes toward the bar to get into a pike position.
 In this pike position, slowly and with control move your legs back and forth, similar to how a windshield wiper moves across your car’s windshield.